costin/es-mllib-poc/spark_examples.md

 # Synonyms with word2vec

+TODO: Synonym computation seems broken, takes forever to compute the synonyms not sure why.

 After setup as described above run the test `SynonymsWithWord2Vec.synonymsInMovieReviews()` which computes synonyms and writes them to a file.

 ## Background